-402.05 Partial or Multi-Ownership and Prorated Deductions.
+402.07 Partial or Multi-Ownership and Prorated Deductions.

-Where title to a dwelling is shared by a claimant with other owners, he is eligible for the real property tax deduction on his share of the real estate tax bill.
+Where title to a dwelling is shared by a claimant with other owners, he/she is eligible for the Real Property Tax Deduction on his/her share of the real estate tax bill.
 Unless some other situation is shown to exist, each owner is assumed to hold an equal ownership interest in the property.
 Regardless of the number of claimant-owners, the total deduction on such dwelling may not be more than \$250 for 1983 and thereafter.
 Per N.J.S.A.
-54:4-8.46 "Where title to property...is held by claimant and another or other...claimant shall not be allowed a deduction in an amount in excess of his proportionate share of the taxes assessed against said property..."
+54:4-8.46 "Where title to property...is held by claimant and another or others...claimant shall not be allowed a deduction in an amount in excess of his proportionate share of the taxes assessed against said property..."
 See also Section on Aggregate Deduction.